aws/aws-graviton-getting-started/README.md

 libz.so.1 => /lib/x86_64-linux-gnu/libz.so.1 (0x00007ffff7783000)
 ```

-NOTE: Linux versions of OpenJDK and Amazon Corretto 17+ dynamically link to zlib.
-Earlier versions of Corretto bundled zlib directly and this behavior can vary by JDK vendor and platform.
+NOTE: Linux versions of OpenJDK and current Amazon Corretto releases (Corretto 11 since 11.0.20, Corretto 17 since 17.0.8, and Corretto 21+) dynamically link to zlib.
+Older Corretto builds bundled zlib statically, and this behavior can still vary by JDK vendor and platform.

 # Blog Posts